Index bounded relative symplectic cohomology: Backgrounds

 Next we set $\Delta:= -\min_{(x,t)\in D\times S^{1}} K_{1,t}$, and set $F+\Delta$ to be the lower semi-continuous function such that it is $f+\Delta$ on $D\times S^{1}$ and positive infinity otherwise.
 Note that the family $\lbrace K_{n,t}+ \Delta\rbrace$ is a cofinal family for the function $F+\Delta$, so on $D\times S^{1}$ we have that $K_{n,t}+\Delta \geq K_{1,t}+\Delta \geq 0\geq H_{n,t}$ for all $n$.
 On the other hand, since $H_{n,t}- K_{n,t}$ takes maximum on $D\times S^{1}$, we have $K_{n,t}+\Delta \geq H_{n,t}$ globally on $M\times S^{1}$, see Figure 2.
 This gives the second $\Lambda_{0}$-module map in the following

 Similarly we can find some other constant $\Delta'$ to define the third map.
+(For example, we can take $\Delta'= \Delta$.
+What we need is that $H_{n,t}+\Delta' \geq K_{n,t}+\Delta$ for all $n$.)
 Since the data to define $HF(F+\Delta)$ is just a translation of the data to define $HF(F)$, the composition of the first two maps is the multiplication by $T^{\Delta}$, by Lemma \ref{translation}.
 By the same reason, the composition of the last two maps is the multiplication by $T^{\Delta'}$.
 After tensoring with the Novikov field, these compositions become isomorphisms, which show that the three $\Lambda_{0}$-modules $HF(F),HF(F^{D}_{0})$ and $HF(F+\Delta)$ are all isomorphic over $\Lambda$. \end{proof}

 Therefore if we only care about the relative symplectic cohomology over the Novikov field, we can relax the condition of the acceleration data of Hamiltonian functions we used for computations.
 That is, the Hamiltonian functions converge to a fixed negative Morse function on $D$, instead of converging to zero.